tjfinney/ANTTV.code/README.md

 the pipe operator (`|>`) to make the output of one step be the input of the next step:

+    ## load ANTTV.code package
+    library(ANTTV.code)
     ## input data frame, do data reduction, do distance matrix, do neighbour-joining analysis
     Mark.UBS4 |> do_reduction() |> do_dist() |> do_NJ()

-To obtain the same result from the same data stored at the Zenodo
+To obtain the same result from the same data stored at a Zenodo
 repository:

     read_data_frame("https://zenodo.org/record/6466262/files/Mark.UBS4.csv") |> do_reduction() |> do_dist() |> do_NJ()